When I was a child, I loved reading. I remember reading many, many books during summer break. What about you?

 Set a goal

-Let’s start with a goal for the reading challenge.
+Let’s start with a goal for the summer reading challenge.
 Do you want your kids to read for a set amount of time every day or a set number of books for the summer?
 Or maybe it’s a combination of both.
 They need to read at least 30 minutes a day.

 Create a reading list